U.S. Attorney's Office Recognizes National Police Week

-LAS VEGAS, NE (STL.News) In honor of National Police Week, the U.S. Attorney’s Office for the District of Nevada honors the service and sacrifice of federal, state, local, and Tribal law enforcement.
-This year, National Police Week is observed from Sunday, May 9 through Saturday, May 15, 2021.
+SPRINGFIELD, IL (STL.News) In honor of National Police Week, on behalf of the Central District of Illinois’ U.S. Attorney’s Office, Acting U.S. Attorney Douglas J. Quivey recognizes the dedication and sacrifice of local, state, and federal police officers.
+This year, the week is observed Sunday, May 9 through Saturday, May 15, 2021.
+In the Central District of Illinois, more than 300 municipal police departments, 46 county sheriff’s offices, Illinois State Police, and federal agents serve and protect more than 2.2 million citizens every day.

 In 1962, President Kennedy issued the first proclamation for Peace Officers Memorial Day and National Police Week to remember and honor law enforcement officers for their service and sacrifices.
 Peace Officers Memorial Day, which every year falls on May 15, specifically honors law enforcement officers killed or disabled in the line of duty.